Rich Reel

 Engineer

-I'm social, outgoing and love to teach.
+I'm social, outgoing and love to help others learn, grow, gain experience and be successful.

 I can frustrate some managers that wish to steer me toward high-value tasks;

-now ThermoFisher Scientific 21 years.
+now ThermoFisher Scientific (21 years).

 One particularly successful project was the (now obsolete) ABI PRISM® 3700 Genetic Analyzer